imperva/stepping/README.md

 In this example we configured the Launcher to initialize our algo with only the DBFetcher and the KafkaFetcher.
 We also overrode DBFetcher StepConfig by providing it externally.

-As we know, these two Steps Shouts "DBDataArrived" and "KafkaDataArrived" Subjects, so we configured the Launcher to stop waiting for Stepping to return as soon as these Subjects are triggered.
+As described above, these two Steps Shouts "DBDataArrived" and "KafkaDataArrived" Subjects, so we configured the Launcher to stop waiting for Stepping to return as soon as these Subjects are triggered.
 In any case the Launcher will internally close Stepping and exit if the stop conditions are not satisfied, in 10 seconds.